configcat/docs/website/docs/advanced/team-collaboration.md

 *Permission groups* are collections of permissions.
 They help you organize the permissions into groups that are meaningful to you.
 You can control your *Team members* permissions by assigning them to *Permission groups*.

-Manage *Permission Groups* on the [Permission Groups page](https://app.configcat.com/product/permission-groups) or every Product.
+Manage *Permission Groups* on the [Permission Groups page](https://app.configcat.com/product/permission-groups) of every Product.